yiliuw/GDM/README.md

-# Code example
+# GS-BBVI
-Minimal code example for the GS-BBVI algorithm.
+Code for the paper on GS-BBVI.